ranjeetapegu/Getting-and-Cleaning-Data-Course-/Codebbok.md

 *Combine the test and train dataset using rbind function in data.frame called data.

 ###2.Extracts only the measurements on the mean and standard deviation for each measurement.
-i.
-Extract the names of columns from the data.frame(feature) with measurements on the mean and standard using the grep function in fmeanstd ii. subset the data dataframe and get the required fields only.
+* Extract the names of columns from the data.frame(feature) with measurements on the mean and standard using the grep function in fmeanstd ii. subset the data dataframe and get the required fields only.